 Getting Business Organised

-We know the free stuff that Google gives us, but did you know that Google has one of the best solutions for running business online in the cloud?
+Many of us know the free and useful applications that Google gives us with a personal account, but did you know that Google has one of the best business solutions available?
+It is called Workspace and it is designed for running your office in the cloud.

 The “cloud” is a term used to describe the network of computers that are interconnected online.
-These storage and serve computers are called “servers”, and they number in the hundreds of thousands, on secure high-security bases called Data Centres, located all over the world.
-The data stored on these data centres are also mirrored on other data centres.
+These remotely managed computers and storage are called “servers”, are in many high-security Data Centres, which are located all over the world.
+The data stored at each of these data centres is also mirrored on servers at other data centres.
 This is a built-in contingency to protect our data (files, photos, software, etc.) and ensure it is always available.
 In the event that one site may fail or the network communications drop out in an area, the data is re-routed to your computer or device from another server.

 If the cloud is on the internet, then what is the internet?